Revisions to bus network in Dublin to see 5% lose direct routes into city

 The network redesign is part of the BusConnects strategy, which also involves the introduction of 16 core bus corridors, with continuous segregated bus and cycle lanes.

-This part of the strategy which could require the acquisition of parts of front gardens and the felling of trees, or restrictions on private cars, has proved contentious in parts of the city.
+This part of the strategy, which could require the acquisition of parts of front gardens, the felling of trees or restrictions on private cars, has proved contentious in parts of the city.

 Revised bus corridor plans are due be published next January.